 GRI 205-1, GRI 308-1, GRI 308-2, GRI 414-1

-50Hertz acknowledges its responsibility with respect to human rights and respects the rights of its employees, customers and consumers with regard to privacy, personal safety and freedom of expression as well as ownership rights of its employees, residents and customers.
-50Hertz also assumes responsibility for compliance with social standards in the supply chain.
-For this reason, 50Hertz is not only a member of the UN Global Compact, it is also committed to the core labour standards of the International Labour Organization (ILO).
+50Hertz acknowledges its responsibility with respect to human rights and respects the rights of its employees, customers and consumers with regard to privacy, personal safety, freedom of expression and property rights.
+50Hertz also assumes responsibility for ensuring that social standards are complied with along the supply chain.
+For this reason, 50Hertz is a signatory of the United Nations Global Compact and is also committed to the core labour standards of the International Labour Organization (ILO).
 Our Declaration of Principles on Human Rights Due Diligence underlines our commitment.